slowjams/Pro-ASP.NET-Core-Identity/0-Auth-Source Code.md

          }
       }

-      // <---------------this is to get the cache for the default scheme's authenticate result in the first place return context.Features.Get<IAuthenticateResultFeature>()?.AuthenticateResult ??
+      // <---------------pe, this is to get the cache for the default scheme's authenticate result in the first place return context.Features.Get<IAuthenticateResultFeature>()?.AuthenticateResult ??
 DefaultAuthenticateResult(context);

       static AuthenticateResult DefaultAuthenticateResult(HttpContext context)